-In accordance with the Financial Reporting Council's guidance on going concern and liquidity risk, the Directors have undertaken a rigorous review of the Company's ability to continue as a going concern.
+In accordance with the Financial Reporting Council's guidance on going concern and liquidity risk, including its Covid-19 guidance, the Directors have undertaken a rigorous review of the Company's ability to continue as a going concern and specifically in the context of the coronavirus pandemic.

 In undertaking this review, the Directors have considered the Company's principal and emerging risks.
 The Company's principal risks are market-related and include market risk, liquidity risk and credit risk.
-An explanation of these risks and how they are managed is set out on pages 6 and 7 and contained in note 14 to the Financial Statements on pages 42 to 45.
+An explanation of these risks and how they are managed is set out on pages 5 to 7 and contained in note 14 to the Financial Statements on pages 50 to 55.